nicolai86/ErgoDox-EZ/README.md

 # ErgoDox-EZ

 [ErgoDox EZ](https://ergodox-ez.com/) LED mod to convert your regular ErgoDox EZ into an ErgoDox EZ shine.
+The total cost for this mod is about about 40 CAD (~30 CAD for PCBs, ~10 CAD for components)

 ## Instructions